-We review the evidence on whether or not you can breastfeed on the keto diet.
+We review the evidence on whether or keto and breastfeeding.
 Is it safe for you and your baby and how does it impact your breastmilk?

 If you’ve been keeping up with the news at Abbey’s Kitchen, you’ve probably noticed that I talk quite a bit about the keto diet.
-This all started last year, when my girl and fellow registered dietitian Abby Langer and I caused a bit of a stir with our video of us trying different keto recipes.
+This all started a few years ago, when my girl and fellow registered dietitian Abby Langer and I caused a bit of a stir with our video of us trying different keto recipes.
 Some people were, less than pleased, to put it very, very nicely!

 To clear up some of my messages and to provide a 360 snapshot on how the diet actually works, I did a comprehensive review of the evidence of keto diet and its impact on weight loss, amongst other diseases like neurological diseases, cardiovascular disease and Type 2 diabetes.